Grande Lisboa

-Grande Lisboa ([ˈɡɾɐ̃dɨ liʒˈβoɐ]) or Greater Lisbon is a former Portuguese NUTS III subregion integrated in the Lisboa Region.
-It was abolished at the January 2015 NUTS 3 revision.
+Grande Lisboa ([ˈɡɾɐ̃dɨ liʒˈβoɐ]) or Greater Lisbon is a Portuguese NUTS II and III region and subregion.
+It was previously only a NUTS III subregion integrated in the Lisboa Region and, previously, in the Lisboa e Vale do Tejo until it was abolished at the January 2015 NUTS 3 revision.
+It was revived as both a NUTS 2 and 3 overlapped circumscription in the 2024 revision.
 It is part of the historical Estremadura Province.
 It includes the capital and prime city of Portugal, Lisbon (Lisboa in Portuguese).
 It is the main economical subregion of the country.
-It covers 1,376 km2 and it is the most populous and most densely populated Portuguese subregion (2,042,477 inhabitants and 1,483.6 inhabitants/km2).
+It covers 1,376 km2 and it is the most populous and most densely populated Portuguese subregion (2,156,612 inhabitants and 1,551.6 inhabitants/km2).

 Overview

 In spite of getting the name Grande Lisboa, the subregion did not take the entire area of the Lisbon metropolitan area, because it does not include the municipalities on the South bank of the Tagus river estuary, known as Península de Setúbal, which the term at times also applied to.

 The area is bordered in the North by the Centro Region, in the West by the Atlantic Ocean, in the East by the Ribatejo region and in the South by the Tagus River estuary.

 This subregion is the leading services center for the entire country and it also has a large industrial output.
 It is served by the busiest Portuguese airport, an international harbor and an extensive network of highways, and mass transportation, like commuter, regional and international railways.